nseniak/opwatch/README.md

 // Type some text with the keyword ERROR
 ```

-## Alerts and channels
+### Alert channels

 By default, Opwatch prints alerts on the console.
-However, in most monitoring applications, you want alerts to be
+However, in many monitoring applications, it's more practical to have
-published to third-party messaging services, like for example [Slack](https://slack.com/).
-Opwatch lets you do that by
+them displayed on third-party messaging services like Slack.
+Opwatch lets you do that by configuring the *channels*
-configuring the *channels* to which alerts are published.
+on which alerts are published.

-A channel corresponds to the configuration of a messaging service with all its necessary parameters.
-The nature of these
+A channel corresponds to a configuration of a messaging service with all the necessary parameters, which
-parameters depend on the type of service.
+depend on the type of service.
 For instance, a Slack channel is parameterized  with a webhook URL that you
-obtain from the Slack admin interface.
+obtain from the Slack admin interface, and which Opwatch uses to push alert messages.

-Channels are defined by calling the `config.channels()` function, passing a configuration object that lists
+Channels are configured using the `config.channels()` function, which takes a channel descriptor as its argument.
+For
-the channels and specifies how they're used by Opwatch.
-Here is an example of code that defines a Slack channel
-called `developers`:
+example, the code below defines a channel called `developers` that is connected to Slack:

 ```js
 config.channels({